Pink Eye: Causes and Treatments

 What is Pink Eye?

 Conjunctivitis, commonly known as pink eye or an eye infection, is a common eye emergency, that in almost all cases is easily treated by an optometrist.
 As mentioned, pink eye can affect anyone, but younger children are most at risk due to the highly contagious nature of the infection.
 Proper handwashing techniques can reduce the transfer of the infection.
 There are 3 types of pink eye: bacterial, viral, and other.
-The treatment usually involves coming in to TSO Tomball to see your Tomball, Texas optometrist as a first recourse, in order to determine what further treatment is appropriate.
+The treatment usually involves coming in to Texas State Optical Tomball to see your Tomball, Texas optometrist as a first recourse, in order to determine what further treatment is appropriate.

 - Crusty or gritty feeling as if you have sand in your eye